dotnet/designs/proposed/simple-csharp-programs.md

 After this, you need to run your program with `dotnet run` and friends, but by virtue of being a project, you now have the full `dotnet` toolset at your disposal.

 `#!` directives wouldn't technically need to be removed.
 You should still be able to run a single file the same was as before.
 Having a project file in the current directory shouldn't change that.

-The second option has potentially wild implications across our entire build tools and IDE tooling stack.
-It would require us to fundamentally rethink how .NET applications can be built.

-For the purposes of this design, we will require that users create a project-based codebase if they wish to be grown up.

 ## Proposed order of implementation